manglpandey0406-cpu/Instagram-Engagement-Analysis-SQL-Analytics-Project/README.md

 Analyzed Instagram user data across 7 relational tables using SQL to uncover engagement patterns, retention gaps, and influencer opportunities.
 Used window functions, CTEs, and segmentation to identify power users and top hashtags, delivering a data-driven marketing action plan for Meta's team.
 # Instagram Engagement Analysis — SQL Analytics Project

-A SQL-driven analysis of Instagram user activity data, built to help Meta's Marketing team uncover engagement, retention, and influencer-marketing opportunities using pure SQL — no spreadsheet tools.
+A SQL-driven analysis of Instagram user activity data, built to help Meta's Marketing team uncover engagement, retention, and influencer-marketing opportunities using SQL and spreadsheet tools.

 ## 📌 Project Overview